GST and the Margin Scheme: What Every Property Seller in Australia Should Know

 GST-Free and Input-Taxed Acquisitions

-If the property was purchased as a GST-free supply (e.g., as a going concern or farmland) or was input-taxed, and the buyer did not claim an input tax credit, the margin scheme may still be applied.
+If the property was purchased as a GST-free supply (for example, as a going concern or farmland) or was input-taxed, and the buyer did not claim an input tax credit, the margin scheme may still be applied.

 However, thorough documentation is necessary, especially proof that no input tax credits were claimed at the time of acquisition.